kakengloh/snaplink/README.md

 ## Installation

-Snaplink is dockerized and requires Docker and docker-compose to be installed on your machine.
+Snaplink is dockerized and requires [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose) to be installed on your machine.
 To get started, follow the instructions below:

 1. Clone the repository: